d-bl/GroundForge-help/docs/print-pdf.md

 either on paper or as a collection of PDF documents.
 Your operating systems allows you to browse through thumbnails of your PDF collection.

-The print preview of your browser allows you to choose a destination: a printer or a PDF document.
+The print preview of your browser has an option to choose a destination: a printer or a PDF document.
 Saved documents have a link back to the interactive page where you can continue tweaking the pattern.